hwayne/learntla-v2/docs/reference/glossary.rst

   :sorted:

   Action
     A predicate that describes how a state "evolves".
 Any boolean expression with a primed operator (like ``x' = x``).
 Actions are true if they describe the next state and false if they don't.
-Multiple actions can be true at once, for example if two things happen in parrallel.
+Multiple actions can be true at once, for example if two things happen in parallel.

   Behavior
     A sequence of states, or "timeline", in the system.